According to our language policy, only certain contents may be translated. Visit the French version to obtain all the information.

 For general contractors (Schedule I subclasses), the required licence security is $40,000, and for specialized contractors (Schedules II and III subclasses), the amount is $20,000.

 The RBQ requires this security, but does not issue it.
 Licence security is provided by a number of insurance companies, associations, credit unions and banking institutions.
 Go to Licence security to see which types of security are acceptable.

 As indicated in the table above, contractors who hold a general contractor's subclass for new residential buildings (subclasses 1.1.1 and 1.1.2) must be accredited under the mandatory plan and obtain a certificate of accreditation from the authorized plan manager, La Garantie de construction résidentielle (GCR).
 To learn how to be accredited to the Guarantee Plan, consult the Plan’s accreditation page [Fr].

 Unlike licence security, the certificate of accreditation under the Guarantee Plan does not need to be presented with your licence application.
 After you submit your application, you will receive a notice informing you of the deadline for providing proof of accreditation under a guarantee plan.

 Guarantors and aspiring guarantors: go to our online capsules for exercises to help you better understand your role and obligations.

 In this case, you may obtain an equivalence by presenting a professional file.

 Complete the appropriate form for your company and forward it to the RBQ, along with all the required documents and the necessary fees.
 Go to Fee structure and fines to see the fees required for licence applications and qualification examinations.

 Go to Licence application forms to find the form you need.

-You may pay an additional fee to have your application processed on a priority basis.
+You may pay an additional fee to have your application handled before anyone else’s.